 Smart Democrat politicians never say out loud that free markets are bad.
 Their campaign slogan: government and business need to work together.
 Sound reasonable?

-However, leftists really wants to curtail and control free-market capitalism through big government because they believe they’re doing the right thing – stopping all sorts of injustices.
+However, leftists really want to curtail and control free-market capitalism through big government because they believe they’re doing the right thing – stopping all sorts of injustices.
 As if socialism or communism is the answer.

 This little rhyme helps me explain to students how free market capitalism works.
 When businesses grow, they hire people; when businesses slow, they fire people.